College of Rugby League Applications Open

 “We’re over the moon that two girls that jumped on the course and they’ve been absolutely fantastic and one of the girls has gone forward and made her Women’s Super League debut with the Tigers earlier this year.
 The women’s game is absolutely flourishing across the sport as has been highlighted with Castleford winning the League Leaders’ Shield this year, so we hope that more girls are encouraged to enroll on the course and be part of it.”

 Jade Chambers, who made her Women’s Super League debut in August is taking on the course and has thoroughly enjoyed being able to do her studies whilst continuing to progress as a rugby league player.
-“I’d definitely recommend Cat Three because it’s not just all about the rugby, you’re able to put what you learn to any sport because the course is teaching you about it.
+“I’d definitely recommend it because it’s not just all about the rugby, you’re able to put what you learn to any sport because the course is teaching you about it.
 Now that there’s girls on the course it would be good to get more girls for the future so it’s not as one-sided.”

-Bailey Hodgson has represented Castleford Tigers well in the summer, featuring in the England Under 16’s matches against France, continuing his education he signed up for the College of Rugby League – Category Three course and has found it highly beneficial.
+Bailey Hodgson has represented Castleford Tigers well in the summer, featuring in the England Under 16’s matches against France, continuing his education he signed up for the College of Rugby League – Development Academy programme and has found it highly beneficial.
 “It’s two days a week is the course learning with additional coaching on top of it and you learn a lot.
 We’ve been learning about sports phycology and sports coaching too alongside training outside and learning things you can tie into rugby league as well.
 All the players who aren’t in the Scholarship or Academy can be involved and stay on the Pathway and potentially get picked for a Tigers team.”